 Finally, in the 2016-17 school year, interested parents discovered that the District’s long-term lease with the City of El Cerrito for the building at 6500 Stockton, originally constructed as part of the Fairmont campus, was ending on June 30, 2017.
 After this information came to light through public records requests, the Board generously gave the City more than a year to make its moving plans, and approved returning that building to school use by ending the City’s lease on June 30, 2018.
 One of the fact sheets from this time gives many more details about the situation.

-This building has much potential to address overcrowding at Fairmont with investigations to be done in 2017-18 by the district in cooperation with the Fairmont community.
-The parking lot between the school, library, and 6500 Stockton is also owned by the District and its future should be reviewed as part of the study about how the district can best use 6500 Stockton to benefit its students.
+After District review of the existing buildigns on the 6500 Stockton site, staff determined that upgrading the building to current state standards for instruction would be prohibitively expensive.
+The overcrowding issues at Fairmont will be addressed in other ways.
+HY Architects, the firm that has worked with Fairmont since early reconstruction plans, is currently working on plans to reconfigure the site for primarily administrative and special educational purposes.
+The parking lot between the school, library, and 6500 Stockton is also owned by the District and its future is being reviewed as part of the study about how the district can best use 6500 Stockton to benefit its students.
 The library building itself however, is not owned by the District.
 This news article gives more information.

 Fairmont community members are welcome to attend PTA Board meetings, where the facility subcommittee generally reports out the latest developments in the ongoing discussions with the district about improving the facility for the students.
 If you subscribe to the newsletter, you will always get those meeting notices, as well as our occasional call to action regarding time-sensitive issues.
 More information from the subcommittee attached below.